spring-labs/tenancy-sample/sample-eclipselink/README.md

 ```

 EclipseLink recognizes that our entity class is tenant aware and adds the tenant identifier to the insert statement.
 The
-same is true when getting back the data from the database.
+same is true when getting the data from the database.
+EclipseLink appends the query string with the tenant identifier,

 ```
 SELECT C_PK, C_TENANT_ID, C_VERSION FROM T_CATALOG WHERE (C_TENANT_ID = ?)